-Oversees the full-time and contract faculty assignments, ensuring enrolment projections, budgetary considerations, provisions of the collective agreement, scheduling constraints, availability of physical space and equipment, proper release time required for program review and development processes as well as ensuring the highest possible quality of program delivery and maximization of opportunities for student success.
+Oversees faculty assignments, ensuring enrolment projections, budgetary considerations, provisions of the collective agreement, scheduling constraints, availability of physical space and equipment, proper release time required for program review and development processes as well as ensuring the highest possible quality of program delivery and maximization of opportunities for student success.

-Assists with the development of a multi-year capital plan for the school which involves working collaboratively with faculty and staff to identify capital equipment needs (e.g. new technology, replacing old equipment, purchase of equipment for new programs, etc.) and ensure alignment with the School budget.
+Assists with the development of a multi-year capital plan for the school which involves working collaboratively with faculty and staff to identify capital equipment needs (e.g. new technology, replacing old equipment, purchase of equipment for newprograms, etc.) and ensure alignment with the School budget.